-Editor's note: This post has been revamped and refreshed to display 2017 Social Media image sizes.
+Editor's note: This post is revamped and refreshed regularly to share current Social Media image sizes.
 We've also added some content to make the information in this post more accessible.

 Nothing says 'scroll faster and ignore' on social media than pixelated or blurry images.
 Since social media plays an influential role in maintaining brand consistency, your dealership can't afford to convey the wrong message online, especially since that's where most of your consumers are spending their time.

 The images you share are just as important as the words you write when it comes to conveying a message.
 Great-looking photos or images go a long way when it comes to social media engagement as well.

 In fact, according to HubSpot,

 "When people hear information, they're likely to remember only 10% of that information three days later.
 However, if a relevant image is paired with that same information, people retained 65% of the information three days later."
 (Source)

 In the same article shared by HubSpot, they mention that "Content with relevant images gets 94% more views than content without relevant images."

 But there are so many image dimensions to remember, especially when considering how many social platforms there are.
 From Facebook and Twitter to LinkedIn, Pinterest and Instagram, it can be difficult to keep track of all of the social media image dimensions out there.

 Social Media Image Cheatsheet

 Below you'll find image dimension sizes for the most popular social platforms.
 Click on one of the jump links below to get to the section you want.